 Short-term Care: Rehospitalizations

-In Autumn Care of Madison, 21.22 Percentage of Residents Rehospitalized
+In Autumn Care of Madison, 24.46% of Residents Rehospitalized

-This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
-There is a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.
+This tells you the number of emergency room visits per 1,000 days of short-term patient care.
+There is a correlation between reduced emergency room visits and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

 In Autumn Care of Madison, 85.27% of Resident

-This is the percent of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's often correlates with successful rehabilitation.
+This datapoint measures the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many believe this is a reliable measure of rehabilitation performance.